Death of Cynthia Lennon…

 Following the divorce she married a further three times, the first to an Italian hotelier, followed by an engineer and finally a night club owner.
 She spent the last fifteen years of her life in Marbella, periodically selling off items of memorabilia and attending Lennon related events, at times alongside Ono.

-Lennon penned the song ‘Hey Jude’ for his son who was struggling to come to terms with their separation, the son who Lennon described as ‘a Saturday night special, the way that most people get here’.
+McCartney penned the song ‘Hey Jude’ for Lennon’s son who was struggling to come to terms with their separation, the son who Lennon described as ‘a Saturday night special, the way that most people get here’.
 She was never received or remembered in the same regard as the other Beatles women which is a shame, whatever she may or may not have achieved in life she remained quiet about her husband whose treatment of her few knew about until after his death.

 Categories: Retro Heaven